tawanr/ft_transcendence/README.md

 ### Mandatory

 -   [x] Major module: Use a Framework as backend
+-   [x] Minor module: Use a database for the backend
 -   [x] Minor module: Use a front-end framework or toolkit
 -   [ ] Major module: Standard user management, authentication, users across tournaments